opencv/opencv/modules/imgproc/doc/histograms.rst

 .. ocv:cfunction:: void cvNormalizeHist( CvHistogram* hist, double factor )
 .. ocv:pyoldfunction:: cv.NormalizeHist(hist, factor)-> None

-    :param hist: Pointer to the histogram
+    :param hist: Pointer to the histogram.

-    :param factor: Normalization factor
+    :param factor: Normalization factor.

-The function normalizes the histogram bins by scaling them, such that the sum of the bins becomes equal to  ``factor``.
+The function normalizes the histogram bins by scaling them so that the sum of the bins becomes equal to  ``factor``.

 QueryHistValue*D